Genbox/FastData/Docs/Optimizations.md

 It generates this early exit: `if ((4208UL & (1UL << (value.Length - 1))) == 0) return false;`

+### Value bitmask early exit
+For integer keys, FastData can build a bitmask of all bits that appear in the dataset.
+If an input has any bit set that never appears in any key, it cannot be in the dataset.
+Input: `2 4 6 8`

+It generates this early exit: `if ((key & 1) != 0) return false;`

 ## Structure specializations

 ### Hash table